alifsemi/alif_ml-embedded-evaluation-kit/docs/quick_start.md

     -DCMAKE_TOOLCHAIN_FILE=scripts/cmake/toolchains/bare-metal-gcc.cmake
 ```

-> **Note:** If you want to make changes to the application (for example modifying the number of MAC units of the Ethos-U or running a custom neural network),
+> **Note:** If you want to change the application, then, instead of using the `build_default` Python script, follow the
-> you should follow the approach defined in [documentation.md](../docs/documentation.md) instead of using the `build_default` python script.
+> approach defined in [documentation.md](./documentation.md).
+For example, if you wanted to modify the number of
+> MAC units of the Ethos-U, or running a custom neural network.